 High in the Andes many people live and work much as they have for centuries, farming small plots of land using little more than hand tools, raising sheep, llamas and alpaca, and weaving their wool into beautiful blankets and garments.
-In the small town of Chincheros, Peru we got a first hand look at every step in this weaving process.

 The town's weaving co-op is an effort to preserve these ancient ways by passing them on to new generations.

 The artists and members of the cooperative work together in a way that generates a source of income by demonstating their techniques and selling the finished products.